khaled-11/Talk-To-Me_BOT/README.md

 ﻿# Talk To Me Center Messenger Bot

-Talk to Me Center is not a business website and chatbot.
-We forked the chatbot from a Facebook sample (Original Coast Clothing).
+Talk to Me Center is an entertainment website and chatbot proto-type that is designed to spread positive energy and provide help to others.
+We forked the chatbot application from a Facebook sample (Original Coast Clothing).
 Use this Demo as well as the other samples from Facebook to get inspired and cutomized your own experience.
-Facebook provides open sources and helpful guides like below to build and develop and deploy your unique application.
+Facebook provides open sources and helpful guides like below to  develop and deploy your unique application.
 We deployed our Application to a shred linux hosting, but there are many other solutions out there.

 [Access the Talk to Me center Messenger experience](https://m.me/102761464663369) [Access the Talk to Me center Customer chat web plugin experience](https://talktomecenter.com)